rory-bedford/rory-bedford.github.io/_pages/cv.md

 **May 2023 -- Present**

 My work in the lab focuses on our data engineering and processing requirements, spanning the full life cycle from acquisition to publication.
 Work I have done includes:
-- Working on our behaviour rig codebases to collect and stream data from Arduinos, camera feeds, and electrophysiology and calcium imaging acquisition systems.
 - Writing custom DataJoint-based processing pipelines on our HPC including DeepLabCut tracking, spikesorting, and ROI extraction and calcium signal deconvolutions.
 - Implementing automatic dimensionality reduction algorithms on this data.
 - Creating interactive visualisation dashboards of our data.